-The student is personally responsible for all outstanding tuition and fees if the funding source obtained fails to pay their fees due to attendance, grades, not meeting SAP, being withdrawn, etc. The School will take steps to obtain the payment of tuition and fees and reserves the right to apply one or more of the following restrictions to any student who defaults:
+The student is personally responsible for all outstanding tuition and fees if the funding source obtained fails to pay their fees due to attendance, grades, not meeting SAP, being withdrawn, etc. Students will not be eligible for Financial Aide within 180 days if student has a failing record (course, program, term, etc.) The School will take steps to obtain the payment of tuition and fees and reserves the right to apply one or more of the following restrictions to any student who defaults: